 The researchers conclude that the treatment of malignant pleural mesothelioma with the combination of cisplatin and an antifolate drug such as raltitrexed is superior to treatment with cisplatin alone.

 Patients with malignant pleural mesothelioma may wish to talk with their doctor about the risks and benefits of participating in a clinical trial further evaluating these or other therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: van Meerbeeck JP, Gaafar R, Manegold C ete al. Randomized phase III study of cisplatin with or without raltitrexed in patients with malignant pleural mesothelioma: an intergroup study of the European Organisation for Research and Treatment of Cancer Lung Cancer Group and the National Cancer Institute of Canada.
 Journal of Clinical Oncology.
 2005;23:6881-6889.